ErlenePsyD/ssgweb/README.md

 poetry shell
 ```

-If poetry reports any version issues, update it
+If poetry reports any version issues, update it:

 ```bash
 exit   # to leave the poetry shell environment